Choose Your Hike

 Creating memorable self-guided hiking tours is all we focus on, nothing else! – We just focus on creating and organising self-guided hiking tours, and nothing else!
 And we’ve been doing it for quite some time (since 2008), with over 20,000 hiking tours taken with us so far, and growing…

-You can access your tour information easily – You will receive a designated Hillwalk Tours account where you can login to access all your tour documents, trail GPS file, and other important details.
+You can access your tour information easily – You will receive a designated Hillwalk Tours account where you can login to access all your tour documents, GPS data, and other important details.
 Access your tour information anytime, anywhere, and on any device.

 We don’t do off-the-shelf guidebooks – We personally walk each trail we offer & create our own detailed route notes.
 By doing so, it allows us to provide you with more itineraries, route options and alternatives than any other walking tour company!